Learning to Ride

 I ran for about ten years.
 I competed in marathons, half marathons, and some triathlons with my Brother and friends.
 The running kept my cardio out of the toilet, but I never enjoyed it.
 Running always felt like a chore.
 Riding the bike was freeing and open, while running felt like moving in the other direction.
 We traveled all over the USA running Rock N’Roll halfs and celebrating with brewery tours.
 We drank a lot of beer in a lot of cities.

 Since I started drinking at about 35 years old, my love of beer grew (along with my gut) and I learned to appreciate all of the amazing brews that California is famous for.
 As I started brewing, I was able to dovetail my beer into my riding life.
 I would bring a few pints along on the Los Gatos Turkey Day Ride, and I named my bar The Spokesman (in fact, that’s where the name of this blog came from!)
-It’s been a battle ever since to balance my brews and my riding in a way that allows me to enjoy beer while not letting it affect my fitness too much.
+It’s been an ongoing battle to balance my brews and my riding in a way that allows me to enjoy beer while not letting it affect my fitness (too much).

 The kids are getting older and I am afforded more time to myself.
 My friends and I have joined the high-end mountain biking scene.
 The next-level tech has me riding away from my hardtail and I’ll never look back.

 The trips are happening.
 Tahoe, Downieville, Groveland, Ashland, San Diego, and right in our very own Santa Cruz Mountains.
 We ride hard (for our age) and have bike handling skills that make our older rides look like child’s play.
 We continue to improve, and there is always a new trail out there to challenge us.